Meals cost £2.30 per day or £11.50 per week.

 - Fizzy drinks, crisps, chocolate or sweets in school meals and vending machines

 - More than 2 portions of deep-fried food a week

 If your child requires a special diet, our cook will be happy to discuss their needs with you.

 Are you entitled to free school meals?

 If you are in receipt of certain benefits and have a household income that doesn’t exceed the current government threshold, you could be entitled to free school meals for your child.
-For further information or to register, please contact:
+For further information or to register, please visit the web link opposite or contact: